Click the character to replay. Press Try drawing to write it yourself.

 字源洞见 zìyuán dòngjiàn · Etymological Insight

-The oracle-bone and bronze-script form of 广 depicts a simple lean-to shelter: a slanted roof line hanging off a cliff face, open on the sides — not a closed room but a broad overhang.
+The oracle-bone and bronze-script form of 广 depicts a simple lean-to shelter: a slanted roof line hanging off a cliff face, open on the sides.
+A broad overhang, not a closed room.
 The core image is space that extends horizontally outward from a fixed point, sheltered but unenclosed.
 Wideness, not depth.

-From "wide open shelter" the meaning generalized to width, broadness, and extension in all directions — then, in the modern era, to broadcasting: 广播 (guǎngbō), literally "wide casting," the Chinese word for radio and television transmission.
+From "wide open shelter" the meaning generalized to width, broadness, and extension in all directions.
+In the modern era it extended further to broadcasting: 广播 (guǎngbō), literally "wide casting," the Chinese word for radio and television transmission.

 部首作用bùshǒu zuòyòng广 as a Radical — Buildings and Open Spaces